nahuelhds/nahuelhds.github.io/_posts/2018-10-23-Optimized-React-PWA-with-Firebase-and-Google-Cloud-Platform.md

 ---
 lang: en
 title: Optimized React PWA with Firebase and Google Cloud Platform
-description: A boilerplate made for PWA development with React and Firebase deploy.
+excerpt: A boilerplate made for PWA development with React and Firebase deploy.
 date: '2018-10-23T12:18:35.783Z'
 categories:
   - boilerplates